Enter to Win $2,500

 Vertical Rise: 2,280 feet

-Lift tickets: To be announced for 2021/2022 season.
+Lift tickets: Winter 2023/2024 tickets now available.
 Check The Summit at Snoqualmie website for more information.

-Amenities/other activities: Night skiing, snow tubing, nordic skiing, snowshoe trails, rental and gear shop, 12 restaurants, bars, 3 off-site hotels
+Amenities/other activities: Night skiing, snow tubing, nordic skiing, snowshoe trails, sno-go bikes, lessons, rental and gear shop, restaurants, bars, off-site hotels

 Getting There: Southbound I-405 to I-90 eastbound